BarcodeAPI/server/README.md

 }
 ```

-You can also retrieve the images zipped in a file like so
+You can also retrieve the images zipped in a file by providing the "Accept: application/zip" header.
 ```
-curl -H "Accept: application/zip" -H "Content-Type: text/csv" --request POST --data "test,auto" https://barcodeapi.org/bulk/ -L -O -J
+curl -H "Accept: application/zip" -H "Content-Type: text/csv" --request POST --data "test,auto" <baseurl>/bulk/ -L -O -J
 ```

 **NOTE:** The url needs to end with `/bulk/`, including the last slash.
 I don't know why, but otherwise it breaks.